 The glacier trips start up as soon as the weather and melting snow allows, which usually means from July to September.
-Hardangerjøkulen is the 6th largest glacier and second largest plateau glacier in Norway.
+Hardangerjøkulen is the 6th largest glacier on the mainland in Norway.
 Glacier hikes usually take place in the dramatic icefall, Blåisen.

 About the glacier trip